multi-template-matching/MultiTemplateMatching-Python/README.md

 BMC Bioinformatics 21, 44 (2020). https://doi.org/10.1186/s12859-020-3363-7

 # Releases
-Previous github releases were archived to Zenodo.
+Previous github releases were archived to Zenodo, but the best is to use pip to install specific versions.
 [![DOI](https://zenodo.org/badge/197186256.svg)](https://zenodo.org/badge/latestdoi/197186256)

 # Related projects